 Collectively, we've hired hundreds of product managers in our time.
-So we thought it'd be good to share the 3 big buckets of things we look for when hiring, and explain more about each (with examples).
+So we thought it'd be good to share the 4 big buckets of traits we look for when hiring great product managers, and explain more about each (with examples).

 1. People Skills